dialog-semiconductor/BLE_SDK6_examples/LPCCSE_Multirole/Readme.md

-# Multirole Example
+# DA14531/585/586 Multirole Example

 ## Example Description

-The example demonstrates the capabilities of the DA14531 as a Central and a peripheral i.e. scan and advertise role.
+The example demonstrates the capabilities of the DA14531/585/586 as a Central and a peripheral i.e. scan and advertise role.

+**Note**: This example applies for DA14585/586 as well.
+The DA14531 is capabable of handling upto 3 connections and the DA14585/586 can handle upto 8 connections.

 The project works as a Central connecting to 2 peripherals, and once connected, it advertises so another central can connect to it.

 **Note**: This project assumes that the 2 peripherals will stay connected to the DA14531 central.